 Yes, but Columbia notes that it has very limited financial aid for international students.

 - What if Columbia accepts me in the Combined Plan, but does not offer me enough financial aid?

 You can stay at Williams and graduate in the normal four years.
 Several dozen Williams alumni have gone directly to graduate programs in engineering, many of which are fully funded.

 - Who is the Williams liaison to the Combined Plan?

 The Williams pre-engineering advisor serves as the liaison and will be happy to answer your questions.
-For 2017-2018 Prof. Tiku Majumder is the pre-engineering advisor.
-He can be reached by email at [email protected]
+Prof. Kate Jensen is currently the pre-engineering advisor.
+She can be reached by email at [email protected]